Short-eared Owl in Senegal

 - one in Djoudj NP on 27/2 (M. Demeulemeester on Observado.org)

 Regardless, what stands out here is the good run of recent records, particularly this year.
 A coincidence, a real increase of the species, or better coverage and especially better reporting of data by observers?
-I tend to lean to the latter, since it’s unlikely that there is a real increase in numbers given its overall rather precarious conservation status in Europe.
-Short-eared Owl is known to have highly fluctuating population trends and tends to be a nomadic species in many areas, responding to abundance of rodents in both the breeding and wintering areas, so it certainly looks like it’s been a good year for them.
+It’s unlikely that there is a real increase in numbers given its overall rather precarious conservation status in Europe.
+However, Short-eared Owl is known to have highly fluctuating population trends and tends to be a nomadic species with irruptive movements in certain areas, responding to abundance of rodents in both the breeding and wintering areas, so it certainly looks like it’s been a good year for them.
 Let’s see if other records resurface, or if more are seen in coming months. [note 31/12: several more birds have been seen since I originally wrote this, and one can definitely talk about a proper influx this autumn!]

 What about elsewhere in West Africa?